rooklift/fluorine/README.md

 # Building

-It should be possible to build a standalone application with `npm run pack`.
+Once the dependencies are installed, it should be possible to build a standalone application with `npm run pack`

 # Other dependencies